 What is the objective of this?
 Simple because creating virtual machines is quick and easy and after a few months they can become hundreds or even thousands.
-Once you create a VM you normally have some information concerning its use and lifecycle: how long it is going to run?
-Or when is it going to be deleted? but within a few days of working in other projects it is likely that you will forget about this and the VM will keep running in your infrastructure for ever.
+Once you create a virtual machine you normally have some information concerning its use and lifecycle: how long it is going to run?
+Or when is it going to be deleted? but within a few days of working in other projects it is likely that you will forget about this and the virtual machine will keep running in your infrastructure for ever.

-In some cases, this happens with hundreds of VMs that remain in your infrastructure making use of resources, limiting the performance of the servers and forcing to buy new equipment.
-Usually, at this point is when we start to think about which VMs are really being used and due to the lack of information, the question that we make is: How can we identify the useless VMs in the infrastructure?
+In some cases, this happens with hundreds of virtual machines that remain in your infrastructure making use of resources, limiting the performance of the servers and forcing to buy new equipment.
+Usually, at this point is when we start to think about which virtual machines are really being used and due to the lack of information, the question that we make is: How can we identify the useless virtual machines in the infrastructure?

 You can answer this question from different perspectives, lets check some of them:

-- Contact the VM manager and ask him if the VM is still in use.
+- Contact the virtual machine manager and ask him if the virtual machine is still in use.

-- Search for the records that we have about the VM: the life cycle.
+- Search for the records that we have about the virtual machine: the life cycle.

-- Check the consumption performance of the VM and we will know if it is being used.
+- Check the consumption performance of the virtual machine and we will know if it is being used.

-The first two points may answer the question, however, in a medium/large infrastructure it can be really time consuming to contact all VM the owners, and tracking the records of all the VMs is not a common practice when sysadmins have other priorities.
-The third option is the most accurate approach, but if you don’t have a solution adapted, it will be impossible to analyze the behavior VM per VM.
+The first two points may answer the question, however, in a medium/large infrastructure it can be really time consuming to contact all virtual machine the owners, and tracking the records of all the virtual machines is not a common practice when sysadmins have other priorities.
+The third option is the most accurate approach, but if you don’t have a solution adapted, it will be impossible to analyze the behavior virtual machine per virtual machine.

-DC Scope allows to track and centralize the information for each VM, including the owner, the person in charge and its complete life-cycle.
-Additionally, it analyzes the performance and consumption rates of the VMs every minute.
+DC Scope® allows to track and centralize the information for each virtual machine, including the owner, the person in charge and its complete life-cycle.
+Additionally, it analyzes the performance and consumption rates of the virtual machines every minute.
 Each virtual machine is then labeled with one of the following categories:

 Idle: If during a given period of time, 100% of the processor and memory consumption values are less than certain activity rate (Y%).
-The activity rate is proportional to the processor and memory capacity of the server where the VM is hosted.
-In this category, we will find all the VMs that have low consumption rates and therefore those who are likely to not being used.
+The activity rate is proportional to the processor and memory capacity of the server where the virtual machine is hosted.
+In this category, we will find all the virtual machines that have low consumption rates and therefore those who are likely to not being used.

-Lazy: for Idle VMs where one of the resources (processor or memory) has consumption peaks higher than 30% for less than 10%.
+Lazy: for Idle virtual machines where one of the resources (processor or memory) has consumption peaks higher than 30% for less than 10%.

 Undersized: If during a given period of time, 100% of the processor and memory consumption values are higher than 70%.